Genivia/ugrep/README.md

                   is equivalent to the -R option.

            --delay=DELAY
-                  Set the default -Q response delay (nonzero).
-Default is 5.
+                  Set the default -Q key response delay.
+Default is 3 for 300ms.

            --depth=[MIN,][MAX], -1, -2, -3, ... -9, --10, --11, --12, ...
                   Restrict recursive searches from MIN to MAX directory levels deep,